hossbeast/fab/libxapi/README.md

 It is not necessary to link with libxapi.so when compiling with -DXAPI_ERRCODE

-### XAPI_UNWIND
+### XAPI_STACKTRACE

-If you compile with -DXAPI_UNWIND, the top-level xapi function still returns an unsigned integer that encodes the error table and code. libxapi provides functions for getting more information from the exit value.
+If you compile with -DXAPI_STACKTRACE, the top-level xapi function still returns an unsigned integer that encodes the error table and code. libxapi provides functions for getting more information from the exit value.

- the top-level xapi function can produce a backtrace
+while unwinding, xapi functions can produce a backtrace

     xapi foo()
     {